avinash-singh-rathi/Avi-Job-Portal/README.md

 Avi-Job-Portal
 ==============

 Avi Job portal is under the development process.
 This is developed by the company <a href="http://aviitsolutions.com" target="_blank">Avi IT Solutions</a>.
-This project is developed as Open-source by using the following Open-Source Technologies: PHP 5.4, Apache, Mysql, Linux.
+We are developing this application with Symfony Framework 3.

 Description
 ============
-Avi Job Portal is developed in the core framework, where the user can perform the following functions:
+This project is a kind of job board which is developed in Symfony 3.
 1) Search the Jobs
 2) Can Apply for the Jobs
 3) Can Post the resume